 Dr. Nadine Bartlett is as assistant education professor with 22 years of experience in the public school system as a classroom teacher, resource teacher and student-services administrator.
 Her career as an educator has included teaching in urban, rural and northern Indigenous communities.
 Her research focuses on inclusive, person-centered and strength-based models of support for marginalized children, youth and families.

 Dr. Mary Kate Dennis is an assistant professor in the new Master of Social Work based in Indigenous Knowledges program.
-Her research has focused primarily on collaborating with American Indian Elders around life histories, holistic health, spirituality and culture, food justice, and Indigenous methodologies.
+Her research has focused primarily on collaborating with American Indian Elders around life histories, grief, holistic health, spirituality and culture, food justice, and Indigenous methodologies.

 Dr. Annette Desmarais is Canada Research Chair in Human Rights, Social Justice and Food Sovereignty.
 Her research focuses on food sovereignty, agrarian change, international development theory and practice, and rural social movements.
 She is conducting research on the theory, practice and politics of food sovereignty in Canada, Spain and Mexico.

 Dr. Gary Glavin is associate vice-president of research for the University of Manitoba.
 He has previously served as department head of pharmacology and therapeutics and as deputy scientific director-general of the Public Health Agency of Canada’s National Microbiology Lab.
 He is on the board of directors for the Canada Foundation for Innovation and Canadian Blood Services.
 Dr. Glavin’s research relates to infectious disease epidemiology, public health programming for infection control and gastrointestinal pharmacology and pathology.